How to Become a Stockbroker

 What Qualifications Do You Need to Be a Stockbroker?

-Experience in a similar career path in a financial field such as an investment analyst is another way of gaining entry to become a stock broker.
+Experience in a similar career path in a financial field, such as an investment analyst, is another way of gaining entry to become a stockbroker.

 As a Beginner, Where Should I Start in Stockbroking?